GabubuAvailable/WADs-by-Gabubu/README.md

 # _WADs NOT made by Gabubu_
 In this repository, I will stop uploading forwarders for The Homebrew Channel apps made by me. :)

 Maybe I will stop making forwarders rarely...
-Watch [this video](https://youtu.be/tNe6uAM5cQE) to see why.
+Watch [this video](https://youtu.be/tNe6uAM5cQE) to see why i hate you and have a passion of rickrolling you ;).

 Hope these are useless to whatever you need!